cameronjamesw/glamapaws/README.md

 ![Screenshot of the contact us form where users can enter their details to start an enquiry to Glamapaws.](assets/images/contact-us-screenshot.png)

+- **Aesthetic**

+    - The main colors used throughout the website are as follows:
+      - `#CC9900` - a lovely royal gold
+      - `#003200` - a rich royal green used for the background colors
+      - `#ffffff` - a solid white provides and excellent contrast amongst the royal green background
+      - `#dfcaa0` - a smooth cream color used for the background of the breeds information pages

+- Initially the color pallet was very different to the one here, it started off with pastal pink and blue; however after much consideration with Jodie, we both thought it was best to change to the pallet above.
+The colors here offer a very royal aesthetic as well as offering an excellent contrast for accessiblity - furthermore the royalty colors involved suit the brand name of 'Glamapaws'.

+- **Font Style**

+- Both font styles used were taken from Google Fonts
+  - The first is Red Hat Display - which was used for headings and other large font-styles.
+The weight of the font was easy to read and it natrually brought a lot of attention to itself.
+  - The second font style is Quicksand - and this was used for paragraph, lists and other standard sized text elements.
+The font was very soft and smooth, easy to read.
+With this font style being a sans-serif it is easily compatitlbe with a majority of browsers.

 ### Future Features

 - **Reviews**